Police Officer

 • Served at least three years in a full-duty status with a full-service police department in a US state or municipality and have resigned or retired in good standing.

-Candidates who do not meet one of the criteria above should check out our early acceptance options or may consider the MPD Cadet Corps (for those who are 24 or under), which assists prospective applicants in obtaining their education to become a DC police officer.
+Candidates who do not meet one of the criteria above should check out our early acceptance options or may consider the MPD Cadet Corps (for those who are 24 or younger), which assists prospective applicants in obtaining their education to become a DC police officer.

 All candidates must meet the following qualifications: